-I first started working as a translator in 2014, alongside my final year of undergraduate study, during which I undertook a number of volunteer translation projects and worked as a part-time translator for a growing retailer based in the north-east of England.
-I graduated from Newcastle University with BA First Class Honours in Modern Languages (French, Spanish, Portuguese).
+I first started working as a translator in 2014 alongside my final year of undergraduate study, undertaking a number of volunteer translation projects and working part-time as a translator for a growing retailer based in the north-east of England.
+I graduated from Newcastle University with a BA First Class Honours degree in Modern Languages (French, Spanish, Portuguese).
 I then worked full-time for two years at Procter and Gamble, gaining experience of finance and accounting — specifically VAT and tax compliance — before leaving the company in order to pursue an MA in Conference Interpreting and Translation Studies at the University of Leeds.
 I obtained a Pass with Merit on that course and have since gained experience in various fields of translation, including legal, medical, business and finance, engineering, journalism, sport, politics and human rights.

-In one of my other main roles as a freelance translator, I work as a Verbatim Reporter for the United Nations, translating, copy-editing and transcribing the meetings of the General Assembly and Security Council for the official UN meeting records.
+In one of my main roles in the translation sector, I work as a Verbatim Reporter for the United Nations, translating, copy-editing and transcribing the meetings of the General Assembly and Security Council for the official UN meeting records.
 It is a role that requires absolute grammatical accuracy, attention to detail and conformity to style.

 I am professional, personable and enthusiastic and I always meet agreed deadlines and communicate effectively.

 Travel & Tourism

 Scientific & Medical Reports